fastapi/fastapi/docs/en/docs/tutorial/security/oauth2-jwt.md

 The recommended algorithm is "Bcrypt".

-So, install PassLib with Bcrypt:
+Make sure you create a [virtual environment](../virtual-environments.md){.internal-link target=_blank}, activate it, and then install PassLib with Bcrypt:

 <div class="termy">